mosscoder/arthropod-detection/README.md

 3. **Result Combination**: Detections from all tiles are merged to create the final result
 4. **Validation**: The system compares its findings against human-annotated ground truth

+## ToDo's
+Currently the pipeline detects all bugs, and is not sensitive to species.
+I plan to stack a classifier on to the detector to attain species-level metrics.

 ## Performance Results

 Our system has been tested on 29 test images containing 565 arthropods total: